 - Social benefits and payments

-- Details of pension fund & contribution to pension fund
+- Details of pension fund and the contribution to pension fund

 - Applicable collective bargaining agreements

 There is extensive mandatory employment legislation protecting employees’ rights in Israel.
 Israeli labor legislation provides for minimum mandatory requirements and benefits (which cannot be waived by employees) and covers all types and ranks of employees.

 All statutory rights and mandatory benefits are implied into all employment contracts and supersede contractual stipulations.
 If an employer wishes to change existing employment agreements, it must be done in writing and is subject to the employee’s consent.

 Probation Period / Trial Period

 Israeli legislation does not regulate trial periods but three months is common practice.
 During such a period, an employee is considered a regular employee for all intents and purposes.